Skip to main content

 Adding a Note

-1. On the customer detail page, scroll to the Note section.
+1. On the customer detail page Overview tab, find the Notes card.

-2. Type your note into the Enter note text area.
+2. Type your note into the Enter note text area at the top of the card.

 3. Click Save.

-The note will immediately appear as a card below the input area.
+The note appears immediately as a new entry below the input area, timestamped to "just now".

 Editing a Note